oist/optinist/docs/utils/add_algorithm.md

 ## 3. Describe function processing
 ### 3.1 import
-Next, data inputs and outputs are defined.
-Optinist defines several DataClasses to ensure consistency between Input and Output types.
+Next, data inputs and outputs are defined. studio defines several DataClasses to ensure consistency between Input and Output types.
 The main data types are as follows.
 These correspond to the color of each Node's handle.

-Optinist support datatype.
+studio support datatype.
 - ImageData
 - TimeSeriesData
 - FluoData